Black man’s family wants review of Colorado police shooting

-DENVER (AP) - The family of a young black man fatally shot by Colorado police is calling for an independent special prosecutor to investigate his death.
+DENVER (AP) - Attorneys for the family of a young black man who was fatally shot by Colorado police called Monday for an independent special prosecutor to investigate his death.

 Surveillance video obtained last week by The Gazette showed 19-year-old De’Von Bailey running from two officers before falling to the ground.
 Colorado Springs police have said an officer shot Bailey on Aug.
-3 after he reached for a gun but they have not elaborated, citing a pending sheriff’s office investigation.
+3 after he reached for a gun but they have not elaborated, citing a pending sheriff’s office investigation and subsequent review by the district attorney.

-Attorneys for Bailey’s family say they also will demand release of all body camera footage at a press conference on Tuesday.
+Attorneys for Bailey’s family said that system has too many conflicts, as the police department, sheriff’s office and district attorney work together.
+City officials should appoint a special prosecutor to refer the case to a grand jury, they said.

+“An independent and impartial special prosecutor should be given the important responsibility of bringing charges against the officers involved in this tragedy,” attorneys Darold Killmer and Mari Newman said in a statement on Monday.

 The Rev. Promise Lee, a pastor working with Bailey’s family, said Monday that Bailey’s body has been released to the family.
 Lee said he observed gunshot wounds on Bailey’s body at a funeral home.